 GATE WITHOUT GATE, THE MILITARY STRATEGY OF IEYASU TOKUGAWA

 By the middle of the sixteenth century, when the Ashikaga shogunate collapsed, the Japanese resembled a giant battlefield.
-Warlords fight over power, but out of their midst three great figures appear, as meteors pass through the night sky.
-The three men were equally aspiring to master and unite Japan, but their attributes striking one another: Nobunaga, rash, firm, brutal; Hideyoshi, simple, smooth, clever, complex; Ieyasu, calm, patient-minded.
+Warlords fight to overpower, but out of their midst three great figures appear, as meteors pass through the night sky.
+The three men were equally aspiring to master and unite Japan, but their attributes struck one another: Nobunaga, rash, firm, brutal; Hideyoshi, simple, smooth, clever, complex; Ieyasu, calm, patient-minded.
 Their different philosophies had always been immortalized by the Japanese in a poem.

 What if a bird does not want to sing?

 Nobunaga replied, “Kill it!”

 Hideyoshi replied, “Make the bird want to sing.”

 Ieyasu replied, “Wait.”

 This story is the story of a man who “waits for” birds chirping.